Documents

 The legalization is done by the consul of the Republic of Poland having jurisdiction with respect to the state in the territory of which, or in the education system of which the given certificate was issued.

-Recognition of documents
+Recognition of foreign educational documents

 A digital photo in the standard format used for identification documents of 35×45 mm.